Team Dover takes down Team Pocono in Second Annual Celebrity Softball Game at home of Harrisburg (Pa.) Senators

 The following weekend, NASCAR’s top touring series heads to Long Pond, Pa., for the June 7-9 race weekend, including the “Party in the Poconos 400 Presented by Walmart” NASCAR Sprint Cup Series event.
 For tickets and more information, call 800-722-3929 or visit PoconoRaceway.com.

-Dover Motorsports, Inc. (NYSE: DVD) is a leading promoter of NASCAR sanctioned motorsports events whose subsidiaries own and operate Dover International Speedway in Dover, Delaware and Nashville Superspeedway near Nashville, Tennessee.
-For further information, log on too www.dovermotorsports.com.
+Dover Motorsports, Inc. (NYSE: DVD) is a leading promoter of NASCAR sanctioned motorsports events whose subsidiaries own and operate Dover International Speedway in Dover, Del. and Nashville Superspeedway near Nashville, Tenn.
+The company also plays host to the Firefly Music Festival, produced by Red Frog Events and Goldenvoice.
+For more information, visit www.DoverMotorsports.com.